engels74/servarr-cf-sync/README.md

 - Version tracking to ensure only updated formats are synced
 - Automated syncing using GitHub Actions

+## 📋 Custom Format Template

+A `_template.json` file is provided in the `custom_formats/` directory to help you create your own custom formats.
+The template includes:

+- Required and optional fields with documentation
+- Version handling using `cfSync_version` for automatic updates
+- Instance targeting options (`cfSync_radarr`, `cfSync_sonarr`, `cfSync_instances`)
+- Score management with `cfSync_score`
+- Example specification structure

+Simply copy `_template.json`, rename it, and modify according to your needs.
+The version in `version.json` will be automatically updated based on your custom format's `cfSync_version`.

 ## 🚀 Quick Start

 1. Fork this repository (use the [template-fork](https://github.com/engels74/servarr-cf-sync/tree/template-fork) branch)